The Eloquent Peasant (film)

-Al Fallah al Fasih (الفلاح الفصيح translit.
-Al-Fallah al-Fasih) The Eloquent Peasant is a 1970 Egyptian short film, based on the tale of The Eloquent Peasant dates to the Middle Kingdom (c.
+The Eloquent Peasant (الفلاح الفصيح translit.
+Al-Fallah al-Fasih) is a 1970 Egyptian short film written and directed by Shadi Abdel Salam, based on the tale of The Eloquent Peasant, which dates to the Middle Kingdom (c.
 2040 – 1782 BCE).

-It has been presented for the first time at the 31st Venice International Film Festival.
-It is a short film written and directed by Shadi Abdel Salam.
+The film had its world premiere at the 31st Venice International Film Festival.
+It was restored and preserved by the World Cinema Project alongside Abdel Salam's The Night of Counting the Years (1969).

 Plot

 The peasant Khun-anup tricked by the unscrupulous Nemtynakht, is forced to rely on his own eloquence to convince lord Rensi's lands about his needs of justice.